 - Our groomsmen also were too drunk to do our sparkler exit.
 So we had to do a birdseed exit.
 This was not what I wanted, but I trusted my wedding planner when she told me that it wasn’t going to happen.

 We are inundated with marketing materials that tell us that our wedding day absolutely has to be flawless, perfect, nothing can go wrong.
 We know in life that this is just not true.
 It’s especially not true when you factor in people.
 All events have people who are running them, managing them, executing them, and as people, we can only do our best.
-Next paragraph

 I just hope that when it comes to your wedding day, you keep in mind that barring something horribly disastrous, like running out of food, something hurting someone, or something happening to you in your dress in revealing your undergarments, that your wedding day will be perfect because you have married your perfect person.
 Everyone can have a perfect wedding day when you look back at those photos and those videos if you just remember the happiness and joy that you had on that day.
 Yes, there are a lot of emotions that go on, especially when you’re stressed.
 But your wedding should be a reflection of the joy and love you and your new husband share.

 I sincerely hope that all of the brides and grooms that we serve to remember three things.
 Number one – you are marrying your person.
 This is the person who you will spend the rest of your life with, and this is the person who hopefully calms you down the most.
-Enjoy being in their present number to – I hope you remember that all of the people there on your wedding day that you have hired, are there to make your day as smooth as possible.
+Enjoy being in their presence.
+Number two – I hope you remember that all of the people there on your wedding day that you have hired, are there to make your day as smooth as possible.
 Customer service is not for the faint of heart but in general, I have found that people who are in customer service are because they love it.
 They will do anything to make your day perfect.
 Number three – have fun!
-Your wedding day should only happen once, make sure you make a point to actively train your mind to be happy and have fun.
+Your wedding day should only happen once, so make sure you make a point to actively train your mind to be happy and have fun.
 Once the stress of the ceremony is over, completely let loose and enjoy yourself.

 We hope every wedding that we get to do is perfect.
 Just make sure that your definition of perfect is on these guidelines.